finnito/blog/content/projects/_index.md

 # My Projects

 In my spare time I write code - nothing groundbreaking, but you can find out about some of my projects here.
+Other hacking I do can be found on [my Github](https://github.com/Finnito).